-Impairment losses on loans and advances to customers and Other impairment losses and provisions are disclosed separately in the statutory financial statements while in the CNB schedule they are included within Impairment.
+Impairment losses on loans and advances to customers and Other impairment losses and provisions are disclosed separately in the statutory financial statements while in the CNB schedule they are presented as one category Impairment losses.

 Other (gains) losses in the CNB schedule include Net (gains)/losses from securities initially designated at fair value through profit or loss and Dividend income which are disclosed separately in the statutory financial statements.